Bockwurst

 Bockwurst was originally said to have been eaten with bock beer.
 In Bavaria and Berlin it was sold during the bock beer season.
-Nowadays, it can be bought all year round almost everywhere in Germany in Butcher's shops, cheaper restaurants, snack bars, food booths, some bakeries and gas stations.
+Nowadays, it can be bought all year round almost everywhere in Germany in butcher's shops, cheaper restaurants, snack bars, food booths, some bakeries and gas stations.

-As a natural casing sausage it is usually cooked by simmering or steaming although it may also be grilled.
+As a natural casing sausage, it is usually cooked by simmering or steaming although it may also be grilled.
 Boiling is avoided as the casing may split open and the bockwurst may look unappetizing and loses flavor to the cooking water.

 A usual portion consists of one bockwurst with mustard and a bread roll or potato salad on a plate.
 Sometimes, however, the bockwurst is served directly in the bread roll and covered with mustard.
 In some regions of Germany potato soup is served with bockwurst.

-Bockwursts made in America, also from veal and pork, bear more resemblance to the Bavarian Weisswurst in color and taste, albeit parsley is rarely used in this version.
+Bockwursts made in America, also from veal and pork, bear more resemblance to the Bavarian Weisswurst in color and taste, although parsley is rarely used in this version.

 History

-The "Bockwurst" was first mentioned in Bavaria in 1827.
+The "Bockwurst" was first mentioned in Bavaria in 1827 as a name for sausages that were prepared and consumed during the Bock beer season.
+In his Bavarian dictionary published in 1827, Johann Andreas Schmeller called Bock beer with bockwurst a "popular breakfast from old Munich".
 Nevertheless, an urban legend in Berlin claims that it was invented in 1889 by restaurant owner R. Scholtz of Berlin.